kyhau/aws-tools/EKS/README.md

 - [aws-samples/amazon-eks-cdk-blue-green-cicd](https://github.com/aws-samples/amazon-eks-cdk-blue-green-cicd) - Building CI/CD with Blue/Green and Canary Deployments on EKS using CDK
 - [aws-samples/aws-cdk-pipelines-eks-cluster](https://github.com/aws-samples/aws-cdk-pipelines-eks-cluster) - CDK Pipelines for EKS Cluster(s)
 - [aws-quickstart/quickstart-helm-resource-provider](https://github.com/aws-quickstart/quickstart-helm-resource-provider) - `AWSQS::Kubernetes::Helm` - An AWS CloudFormation resource provider for the management of helm 3 resources in EKS and self-managed Kubernetes clusters
+- [aws-samples/aws-lambda-layer-kubectl](https://github.com/aws-samples/aws-lambda-layer-kubectl) - How to create your own Lambda layer with kubectl in CDK

 ---